Blinken meets Chinese and Japanese diplomats, seeks stability as Taiwan voters head to the polls | Politics

 "China remains firm in pursuing an independent foreign policy of peace and is committed to peaceful development,'' Liu said. ''President Xi Jinping reiterated during his recent visit to the United States that China will not fight a cold war or a hot war with anyone."
 Liu assured his audience that China does not seek to alter the world order.
 "China does not seek to change the current international order, still less reinvent the wheel by creating a new international order," Liu said.
 "We are one of the builders of the current world order and have benefited from it."
 Beijing's goal, Liu said, is to "deliver a better life for the Chinese people.''
 "So we don't really have any hidden agenda.
 Overtaking the United States is not our goal," he said.

-Liu signalled that Beijing could move away from its "wolf-warrior" diplomacy that critics say has alienated China from the West.
+Liu signaled that Beijing could move away from its "wolf-warrior" diplomacy that critics say has alienated China from the West.

 "I think that the fundamental goal of China's diplomats would be to contribute their efforts in making sure that China's relations with other countries be warm and cooperative," Liu said.
-"And by that, we mean that we try to create a favourable international environment for China's modernisation."
+"And by that, we mean that we try to create a favorable international environment for China's modernization."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)